 So, we have four paychecks per month, so I entered those into the first four cells and summed them for our monthly income.

 Review Your Recurring Monthly Expenses

-The key here is the more of your expense that you plan for, the more accurate and prepared your monthly budget will be.
+The more of your expense that you plan for, the more accurate and prepared your monthly budget will be.

 You can break annual expenses such as property tax, Amazon Prime, and Christmas shopping money into 12 monthly payments and store those in a savings account.
 Including them in your budget will pay off big when these annual renewals pop up unexpectedly.